S Korea says Trump's warning to N.Korea 'firm and specific'

 "It is an outrage that some nations would not only trade with such a regime but would arm, supply and financially support a country that imperils the world with nuclear conflict," Trump told the General Assembly.

-China has yet to respond to Trump's speech, but Foreign Minister Wang Yi told his French counterpart during a meeting in New York on Tuesday that Beijing supports a peaceful resolution to the North Korea issue and it was incorrect to say China has not done enough.
+China's Foreign Ministry, asked to respond to Trump's comments about destroying North Korea if it had to, said U.N. resolutions were clear the Korean peninsula issue should be resolved peacefully through political and diplomatic means.

-"China has always comprehensively and fully implemented Security Council resolutions on North Korea, and fully carries out its international obligations," Wang said, according to a Chinese Foreign Ministry statement.
+The resolutions passed by the U.N.
+Security Council on North Korea reflected the "common will and consensus of the international community" to denuclearisation of the Korean Peninsula, Ministry spokesman Lu Kang told a regular briefing.

-(Reporting by Christine Kim in SEOUL and Kaori Kaneko in TOKYO; Additional reporting by Steve Holland and Jeff Mason at the UNITED NATIONS and Michael Martina in BEIJING; Writing by Lincoln Feast; Editing by Paul Tait)
+(Reporting by Christine Kim in SEOUL and Kaori Kaneko in TOKYO; Additional reporting by Steve Holland and Jeff Mason at the UNITED NATIONS and Michael Martina and Philip Wen in BEIJING; Writing by Lincoln Feast; Editing by Paul Tait and Michael Perry)